bobbyluig/pirate/README.md

 Simply enter the desired information, start the Python script the night before, and ensure that your computer doesn't go to sleep.
 Use at your own risk.

 This script is a work in progress.
-It is currently sends synchronous requests with a timeout.
-This is not that great.
+It currently sends synchronous requests with a timeout, which is not that great.
 Asynchronous requests are planned.